Last article about our 5-week trip in China. If you haven’t seen the last two ones, I encourage you to have a look at them…

 I really like this image because it shows how life used to look like in this part of the world before tourism arrives here…

 On our second day, we wanted to trek and go to another village called Ping’an, also famous for its rice terraces.
 Few years ago, I had done this trek with my parents so I remembered well how to go there.
 It was beautiful, and there were also lots of small villages on the way, really more authentic, as well as the people living in them.
 However, this time, I was really disappointed because these villages do not look like before any longer!
 Why?
 Because Chinese have built an asphalted road!
-They plan to make the entire area touristic and that’s a shame in my opinion… Anyway, we had to walk, and in some portions, we could still see the normal life of the locals, like on these pictures…
+They plan to make the entire area touristic and that’s a shame in my opinion… Anyway, we had to walk, and in some portions, we could still witness the life of some locals not yet used to tourism.

 We finally made it to Ping’an, in about 4 hours, and this is one of the first views we’ve had…

-Two days in this place were enough for us as we already knew it well.
-But it’s always nice to come back and to photograph again as the seasons change as well as the terraces…
+Two days anyway which were enough here for us, as we already knew this region well.
+But it’s always nice to come back and to photograph it again as the seasons change as well as the terraces.

 This time, it was totally new for both of us.
 We’d heard about this province and seen some photos on the internet only.
 And one particular village attracted our attention, especially since it was not too far away from where we were, in the region of Guilin…